Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 *Since mmapped pages can be stored back to their file when physical memory is low, it is possible to mmap files orders of magnitude larger than both the physical memory and swap space."*

-Another thing to be aware of are **.so* (referred to as a shared object/shared library/dynamic library). **.so* links to your code during run time so if there's any changes in the **.so* file you won't have to recompile the main program.
+Another thing to be aware of are **.so* (referred to as a shared object/shared library/dynamic library). **.so* links to your code during runtime so if there's any changes in the **.so* file you won't have to recompile the main program.
 I wasn't entirely sure of the full difference and distinction between a shared and dynamic library.
 Especially online I kept seeing the terms being used interchangeably.
 I found [this answer that was nice](http://lua-users.org/lists/lua-l/2010-12/msg01152.html):

 *"'Dynamic libraries' are libraries that can be loaded at run-time.
 'Shared libraries', or 'shared objects', are dynamic libraries designed so that only one copy can be shared between running processes."*